heedrox/ric-escape/README.md

 A conversational escape game for Google Assistant.
 In Spanish.

-You have 35 minutes to avoid crashing your spaceship into a star, with the help of RIC, a Remote Interface to your Cortex.
+You have 35 minutes to avoid crashing your spaceship into a star, with the help of RIC, a Remote Interface to Consciousness.

 Why is your spaceship going to crash into a star?
 Why is the robot willing to do so?
 Discover all the misteries behind this game!